 Write the following code in the constructor:

 Now you can see the page in the design mode, but if you run the demo app you won't see the button to open the page.
-To make the page a part of the application we need to set up the export.
+To make the page a part of the application we need to register the components in the DI container.

 Creating an open page command